-So when one reads a headline such as ‘There’s Bad News for E-Readers — And Great News for People Who Still Love Actual Books‘, it makes one think that ebooks are dying.
-Or from the Guardian, ‘The ebook is dead.
-Long live the ebook‘, it sounds even more dire.
+So when one reads a headline such as ‘There’s Bad News for E-Readers — And Great News for People Who Still Love Actual Books,’ it makes one think that the ebook market is dying.

 But then a story pops up that is conveniently ignored by those who are writing to protect their employers’ bottom line.
 ‘Apple says iBooks adding 1M new users a week since being preinstalled on iOS 8’.

 So what’s going on with ebooks?

 By pulling bits and pieces from media articles, some points are worth interpreting.

 On many occasions, I have read reports such as this of declining ebook readers sales as proof of the death of ebooks.